 When he graduated, Golomb and his classmates organized the “Limited Histadrut of Gymnasium Graduates,” the first pioneering training nucleus of working youth in the country.
 This nucleus worked in Degania A. and the Sea of Galilee.
 In November of that year, two members of Golomb’s group were murdered: Moshe Bersky; and a week later Yosef Salzman (a member of the Kinneret group) was murdered.
 The murders shocked the group members.
 In June 1920, the Haganah organization was established.
-Upon its establishment, Golomb supported the dissolution of the Hashomer organization and was one of the main debaters with the Hashomer members headed by Israel Shochat.
+Upon its establishment, Golomb supported the dissolution of the Hashomer organization and was one of the prominent debaters with the Hashomer members headed by Israel Shochat.

 Eliyahu Golomb Establishes The Haganah

 Eliyahu Golomb stood out among the defense leadership as the representative of the younger generation who grew up in the Land of Israel.
-It was a popular organization, “of which anyone who can defend himself is a member.
+It was a popular organization, “of which anyone who can defend himself was a member.
 An organization that obeys the orders of the public-political leadership and its purpose is to protect not only property, life, and dignity, but also the Zionist enterprise.”

 Eliyahu Golomb’s Family

-Golomb was in love with Rebecca, the sister of Moshe Sharett who was his close friend.
+Golomb was in love with Rebecca, the sister of Moshe Sharett, who was his close friend.
 But she married his friend Dov Hoz.
 Then he later married her younger sister, Ada Shertok.
 Furthermore, Golomb and Ada had three children: Dikla, David (Dodik), and Dalia.
 His son David later became a member of the Knesset.
 He was buried in Trumpeldor Cemetery in Tel Aviv near his brother-in-law Dov Hoz and his family, and his brother-in-law Moshe Sharett and his wife were later buried there.